vincent-petithory/i3cat/README.md

 ### Add a block

-Say we want to display the current song played by MPD every 10 seconds.
+Say we want to display the current song played by MPD and its state.
 The script could be:

 	$ cat ~/.i3/mpd-nowplaying.sh
 	#!/bin/sh
+	(while :; do
+		display_song "$(mpc current --wait)"
+	done) &

 	while :; do
-	  echo '[{"name":"mpd","instance":"now playing","full_text":" '$(mpc current)'"}]'
-	  sleep 10
+		display_song "$(mpc current)"
+		mpc idle player > /dev/null
 	done

 Edit `~/.i3/i3cat.conf`: